oatlog/oatlog/doc/planning_report/main.typ

 // $ f(a,b) = a ==> f(f(a,b),b) = a $
 // $ f(a) = a ==> f(f(f(f(f(a))))) = a $
 // #quote[
-// this is reducible to constructing the "congruence closure" of a relation on a graph.
+// This is reducible to constructing the "congruence closure" of a relation on a graph.
 // ]
 // Computing the congruence closure
 //